 How to keep my baby cool in summer

-I just wrote a few days ago a post about how to stay cool when pregnant, but I thought it was a good idea to quickly write about how to keep your little baby cool.
+I just wrote a few days ago a post about how to stay cool when pregnant, but but today, let’s focus on how to keep your little baby cool in summer.

-Babies could become quite ill when it’s hot, so keep them safe.
+Babies can become quite ill when it’s hot, so keeping them safe and comfortable is crucial.

-Like adults, babies need plenty of water and fluids to keep them hydrated.
+Just like adults, babies need plenty of fluids to stay hydrated.

-• If you have a little baby and you are breastfeeding there is no need to give them water, but you may want to breastfeed more than usual.
-And of course, remember to keep yourself hydrated as well and have a full glass of water while you are breastfeeding.
+• If you are breastfeeding, there’s no need to give additional water to your little one, but you may want to breastfeed more frequently.
+Always keep yourself hydrated too, having a full glass of water while you breastfeed.

-• If the baby is over six months, you could try giving cooled boiled water throughout the day.
-You could give some cooled baby chamomile as a variation.
+• For babies over six months, you can try giving cooled boiled water throughout the day.
+Cooled baby chamomile tea can also be a soothing option.

 keep baby cool in summer